As wildfires rage in Turkey and southern Europe, local officials plead for help

 The heat wave is expected to continue into the week, with experts calling it the most prolonged period of extreme temperatures seen in the region in decades.
 Some analysts suggested that parts of Greece could hit 117 degrees this week, close to the record temperature ever recorded in Europe.

-Greece was experiencing “the worst heat wave since 1987,” Prime Minister Kyriakos Mitsotakis told reporters on Monday, referring to a week-long period of warm weather that left more than 1,000 people dead.
+Greece is experiencing “the worst heat wave since 1987,” Prime Minister Kyriakos Mitsotakis told reporters on Monday, referring to a week-long period of warm weather that left more than 1,000 people dead.
 Despite the high temperature this week, Mitsotakis advised Greeks to turn down air-conditioners and conserve energy to avoid blackouts.

-In Italy, some local authorities have said that fires raging across Sicily may have been caused by arsonists.
+In Italy, some local authorities have said fires raging across Sicily may have been caused by arsonists.
 If so, they should get a life sentence, Regional Gov. Nello Musumeci told reporters on Saturday.

 The European Environment Agency has warned that climate change has increased the risk of forest fires across much of Europe, with Turkey one of the countries most at risk.